 In the course of the years Lederer was promoted from Instructor to Clinical Professor in the Dept. of Psychiatry, UCSF, and was named a Life Fellow of the American Psychiatric Association.
 He retired from private practice at the age of eighty.
 He and his wife, Alexandra, continue to make their home in Sausalito, California, where they have lived since 1959.
 They count two daughters, two sons-in-law, and three grand-daughters among their blessings.
 He considers himself a very lucky man.

-The about written information was provided to me by Dr. Lederer himself.
+The above written information was provided to me by Dr. Lederer himself.
 I wish to thank him for his service during WWII and his assistance with this project.